FAQ - Frequently Asked Questions

 Q. How are funds received at the University?

-Q. Which department controls the distribution of funds?
+Q. Which department controls the distribution of refunds?

-A. The University's Comptroller's Office has the responsibility of distributing funds.
+A. The Office of Finance has the responsibility of distributing refunds.
 The Office of Financial Aid is not involved in that process.

 Q. How is the amount of money determined that the student receives each year?